jhzhu89/mcp-server-azure-kubernetes/README.md

   - Update field(s) of a resource with `kubectl_patch`
   - Manage deployment rollouts with `kubectl_rollout`
   - Execute any kubectl command with `kubectl_generic`
-- [x] Advanced operations
+- [x] **Advanced operations**
-  - Scale deployments with `kubectl_scale` (replaces legacy `scale_deployment`)
+  - Scale deployments with `kubectl_scale`
   - Port forward to pods and services with `port_forward`
-  - Run Helm operations
-    - Install, upgrade, and uninstall charts
+  - **Helm operations**: Install, upgrade, and uninstall charts with custom values and repositories
-    - Support for custom values, repositories, and versions
-- [x] Azure-specific features
+- [x] **Azure-specific capabilities**
-  - Multi-tenant token management with caching
-  - Tenant boundary validation
-  - ARM and AKS dataplane token acquisition
+  - Automatic ARM and AKS dataplane token management
+  - Smart client fingerprinting for efficient resource reuse
+  - Token caching with TTL and size limits
-- [x] Non-destructive mode for read and create/update-only access to clusters
+- [x] **Non-destructive mode** for read and create/update-only access to clusters

 ## Local Development